-The Great North Air Ambulance Service (GNAAS) is to equip its crew members with body-worn cameras to further enhance the standards of healthcare it offers.
+The Great North Air Ambulance Service (GNAAS) has equiped its crew members with body-worn cameras to further enhance the standards of healthcare it offers.

-From next week (June 27th), the charity's clinical staff will wear discreet body cameras when on missions throughout the North-East, North Yorkshire and Cumbria.
+From June 27th 2017, the charity's clinical staff have worn discreet body cameras when on missions throughout the North-East, North Yorkshire and Cumbria.

 The charity took the decision in order to share knowledge and experiences from cases of major trauma and serious illness throughout its area.

 GNAAS has been approved through the Government’s Surveillance Camera Commissioner scheme, which provides a strict code of conduct for the charity to follow.
 This protects the rights of patients and ensures that any data captured is treated confidentially.

 The data will not be shared with anyone external under any circumstances unless patient approval is granted.
 It will not be used for promotional reasons or for any purposes other than internal training.

 Grahame Pickering MBE, GNAAS chief executive, said: “Our mission is to be at the forefront of pre-hospital care to give all of our patients the best chance of survival.